Reading a contemporary artwork through the lenses of Erwin Panofsky. Text written in 2019.

 The title gives the first clue about the real content.

 Haemophobia is the phobia of blood.
-We can wonder why Martin used this title but without any answer.
-My personal experience and knowledge could give me some insights on it but are, in this case (and just because I spoke with the artist) totally wrong.
+We can wonder why Martin used this title but probably we won’t reach any answers.
+My personal experience and knowledge could give me some insights on it but they are, in this case (and just because I spoke with the artist) totally wrong.

-I have a bit of familiarity with the History of Northern Ireland and this heamophobia lead me to some strange fantasies about some biographical and horrible fact happened to the artist himself or to his family; and because the main “lonely” shoe at the centre has a vintage style, I am driven immediately to think that once belonged to his father or grandfather, to whom some really bad thing happened.
+I have a bit of familiarity with the History of Northern Ireland and this heamophobia lead me to some strange fantasies about horrible biographical ocorrences or facts that happened to the artist himself or to his family; and because the main “lonely” shoe at the centre has a vintage style, I am immediately driven to think that it once belonged to his father or grandfather, to whom some really bad thing happened.